corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/command-constraints.md

 You can use Command constraints to indicate, amongst other things:

 * The changes allowed between an input primary state and a corresponding output primary state.
-* The require presence of a state from another smart contract, and the properties it must have.
+* The required presence of a state from another smart contract, and the properties it must have.
-* A required change in a state from another Smart contract, eg in our example the incrementing of a BillingState.
+* A required change in a state from another smart contract, eg in our example the incrementing of a BillingState.
 * That properties across different states must match, eg the reference in state A must match the reference in state B.